Pacific Hyperbarics

 Temporary worsening of near-sightedness (Myopia).
 After twenty or more treatments, especially if the patient is over forty years of age, it is possible to experience a temporary diminution in the ability to focus on things far away.
 This is temporary and vision typically returns to its pre-treatment level about six weeks after cessation of therapy.
 It is not advisable to get a new prescription for glasses until at least eight weeks have passed after hyperbaric therapy.

 Temporary improvement in far-sightedness (Presbyopia).
-Also, after twenty or more treatments, especially if the patent is over forty years of age, there is a possibility to experience an improvement in the ability to see things close up or to read without glasses.
+Also, after twenty or more treatments, especially if the patient is over forty years of age, there is a possibility to experience an improvement in the ability to see things close up or to read without glasses.
 However, this is temporary and the vision should return to its previous level of acuity in about six weeks following cessation of hyperbaric treatment.

 The treatment process may be modified for different types of chambers, either the monoplace or the multi-place chamber.
-In the monoplace chamber, one person at a time is treated, whereas in the multiplace chamber where more than one patient is treated at the same time, with an attendant present in the chamber.
+In the monoplace chamber, one person at a time is treated, whereas in the multiplace chamber more than one patient is treated at the same time, with an attendant present in the chamber.
 Pacific Hyperbarics utilizes monoplace chambers to treat our patients.

 Only 100% cotton clothing like the scrubs provided are permitted in the chamber.
 No cosmetics, perfumes, deodorants, hair preparations, wigs or jewelry are worn during the treatments.
 Patients are advised not to take carbonated drinks or alcohol for at least four hours prior to each treatment, and that they should give up smoking and tobacco products, as these interfere with the body's ability to transport oxygen.

 Once inside the chamber, the patient will begin to experience the change in pressure which is the same as that felt in an airplane when ascending or landing.
 Prior to the treatment, the patient is instructed in techniques of equalizing the ear/sinus pressure by yawning, swallowing, or attempting to blow through the nose while holding it shut.
 During the treatment the individual will be breathing 100% oxygen, dispersing oxygen into the blood plasma and delivering up to 15 times as much oxygen to tissues as would breathing room air.
-Normal treatment length is 60 – 90 minutes, depending the diagnosis and the physician’s determination of treatment.
+Normal treatment length is 60 – 90 minutes, depending on the diagnosis and the physician's determination of treatment.
 The acrylic walls allow for the trained technicians to closely monitor the patient, as well as providing comfortable viewing out of the chamber.
 From inside the chamber the patient can always communicate with the attending technician via intercom, watch TV or just take a nap.

 Some Of The Many Conditions That We Treat